Provide assurance around your financial and data controls.

 Service organizations can create significant efficiencies and advantages for their clients.
 But they can also be a source of risk – data risk, operational risk, audit and compliance risk, privacy risk and more.

 That’s why many outsourcing companies, as part of their due diligence, will seek assurance that a vendor’s controls and processes are built around best practices that will meet their compliance needs.
-A System and Organization Control (SOC) Report for service organizations can provide such assurance.
+A System and Organization Controls (SOC) report for service organizations can provide such assurance.

-Using attestation standards developed by the American Institute of Certified Public Accountants, experienced LWBJ professionals produce SOC Reports and accompanying opinions that help satisfy client due diligence needs.
-The process, itself, can provide valuable insights to help improve both the security and operating efficiency of a service organization business.
+Using attestation standards developed by the American Institute of Certified Public Accountants, experienced LWBJ professionals produce SOC reports and accompanying opinions that help satisfy client due diligence needs.
+The process, itself, can provide valuable insights to help improve both the security and operating efficiency of a service organization’s business.